On Hamiltonian potentials with quartic polynomial normal variational equations

 {\bf Common solutions with the non-linear equation}

 Here we look for solutions of the linear equation that also satisfy the considered non-linear equation.
 We directly substitute the general solution \eqref{:SolL2} of \eqref{:L2} into \eqref{:NL2}.
-Then we obtain an rational expression:
+Then we obtain a rational expression: